mathisfchx/pWEB_game/README.md

 # pWEB_game
 Unity 2D mutliplayer game made for a Web school project
 First game mode : Capture The Flag (You need to take the flag in the opposite team base and bring it back to your's)
-Controls are : zqsd to move, Space bar to attack with your sword, and Left click to shoot with your gun.
+Controls are : zqsd to move, Space bar to attack with your sword, and Right click to shoot with your gun.
 Right now the game is 2V2 but this is customisable.
-Right now, the game is built and playable on Windows and Linux (Web player coming with V2)
+Right now, the game is built and playable on Windows and Linux

 ## NEEDED SPECS
 - Screen in 16/9 resolution